demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 - $\text{FPR} = 1$: exactly fully backed at the floor, zero buffer.
 - $\text{FPR} > 1$: overcollateralized; $\text{FPR} - 1$ is the fractional buffer.
 - $\text{FPR} < 1$: insolvent at the stated floor.

+Under correct protocol operation (loans issued only when $H \geq \Delta D$, merges only when safe-merge holds), **FPR cannot fall below 1** except through bad debt.
+This makes FPR a direct measure of cumulative credit losses: if FPR drops toward 1, bad debt has occurred.

 Using headroom $H = (L_f - D) - P_f S_0$: